-The generated candidates will be compared against the true candidates from the existing taxonomy.
-We will use standard metrics for Information Retrieval like Precision@k and Mean Reciprocal Rank (MRR).
+The generated candidates are compared against the true candidates from the existing taxonomy.
+We use standard metrics for Information Retrieval like Precision@k and Mean Reciprocal Rank (MRR).

-Both metrics are commonly employed in the Hypernym Discovery and Taxonomy Enrichment shared tasks, which require systems to produce ranked lists of potential hypernyms [Camacho-Collados et al., 2018a, Dale, 2020b].
+Both metrics are commonly employed in the Hypernym Discovery and Taxonomy Enrichment shared tasks, which require systems to produce ranked lists of potential hypernyms [Camacho-Collados et al., 2018, Dale, 2020].
 Furthermore, numbers for both metrics are multiplied by 100 for clearer presentation.